Person stands alone under dim light symbolising isolation caused by self-despair and the Common Roots Of Shame.

 Understanding the Difference Between Guilt and Shame

-Guilt arises when we recognise that our actions may have hurt someone or violated a personal or social standard.
+Guilt arises when we recognize that our actions may have hurt someone or violated a personal or social standard.
 Shame, on the other hand, makes us feel flawed at our core, regardless of any specific wrongdoing.
 Often, guilt motivates us to make amends, while shame causes withdrawal and disconnection from others.
 Therefore, understanding the difference between guilt and shame is essential for emotional clarity and personal growth.

 How Shame Shapes Our Self-Perception